Lankalapallio/DS5111_Journal_kyd3zj/README.md

 One thing that is new to me or challenging is the decorators.
 I found this information new and challenging.
 Decorators are included on the line above the function with an “@” symbol.

 ## Module 3
+I learned a lot from doing the assignment then I thought.
+I started off with a simple makefile and now I got to see what a simple makefile can do for me.
+After creating the repo, I organized the directory the way that assignment told me to.
+I worked with creating different directories and files with a simple “vim filename.filetype”.
+I had to used these files to come up with a makefile that could run the clockdeco_param.py file and test it with test_clockdeco_param.py.

+The biggest difficult I had for this module is understanding all the parts.
+When I was working on the assignment, I was not able to run my pytest or pylint.
+I learned that I needed to open up the env and work in it to get my test to pass.
+I found this an interesting lesson because I thought I can get everything to work without entering the environment that I created.
+I also had an issue with “;”, so when checking online, I found that “&&” has a similar idea to “;”.
+Even with all of these challenges, I was able to complete this lab and learned a lot from it.
+I found this lab helpful in understanding the whole command line and what it can do.

 ## Module 4